Movement for Oneness and Jihad in West Africa: Capture and seizure of Gao

 During the 2012 Tuareg rebellion in late March, MOJWA took part in the capture of Gao, along with Ansar Dine.
 On 9 April, MOJWA claimed the kidnapping of seven Algerians from the consulate in Gao, including the consul and vice-consul.
 The kidnapping of the consul was filmed in progress by Aljazeera.
 Three days later, it issued a statement that read the hostages were being treated well "according to Sharia law" and they asked for the liberation of imprisoned members of MOJWA in Algeria in exchange for the consular staff, according to sources mentioned by the Algerian newspaper Echorouk.
 Three of the diplomats were freed in July 2012.

 After Algeria arrested three Islamists leaders, MOJWA threatened to execute the hostages unless Algeria released Necib Tayeb, also known as Abderrahmane Abou Ishak Essoufi, a senior member of AQIM.
 The vice-counsul, Tahar Touati was executed on 1 September, according to Agence Nouakchott d'information.
 Walid Abu Sarhaoui, the president of MOJWA's governing council, said: "We have carried out our threat.
 The hostage has been killed.
 Algeria had the time to move negotiations along but did not want to.
 We executed the hostage on Saturday."

 Algeria's Foreign Ministry released a statement that read: "The statement announcing the execution of the Algerian vice-consular official can only fuel surprise and justify the steps taken to try to confirm the accuracy of the information sent out on late Saturday."
-At the same time, Algeria's policy of not negotiation or releasing convicted terrorists from prisons was seen by El Watan as an hindrance to the release of the other hostages.
+At the same time, Algeria's policy of not negotiating or releasing convicted terrorists from prisons was seen by El Watan as an hindrance to the release of the other hostages.
 Another diplomat, Boualem Sayes, later died in captivity from a chronic illness.
 The surviving diplomats were released on 31 August 2014.

 On 27 June 2012, MOJWA fighters clashed with the forces of the National Movement for the Liberation of Azawad.
 MOJWA took control of the governor's palace and MNLA Secretary General Bilal Ag Acherif's residence, as well as taking 40 MNLA soldiers prisoner.
 Ag Acherif was wounded in the fighting and was evacuated to Burkina Faso for medical treatment.
 MOJWA's fighters patrolled the city's streets through the night and arrested at least three people carrying guns.

 On 1 September 2012, MOJWA took over the northern town of Douentza, which had previously been held by a Songhai secular militia, the Ganda Iso (Songhai for "Sons of the Land").
 Omar Ould Hamaha said that the group had an agreement with the Ganda Iso to govern the town, but had then decided to take it over when the militia appeared to be acting independently.
 After MOJWA's troops surrounded the town, the militia reportedly surrendered without a fight and were then disarmed.

 The United States listed it a terror group on 7 December 2012 and the United Nations two days earlier.
 On 2 June 2014 the government of Canada listed it as a terrorist group.